 For that reason, leave out anything that could trigger bias or discrimination unless it’s entirely relevant, such as mentioning your religion when applying to a faith-based institution.

-What not to include on a resume: Too much personal information
+Too much personal information

 Most resumes begin with your name and contact information: one phone number, one email address, and your physical location (city, state).